Skip to Content

 Disney’s Castaway Club

-Once you’ve completely your first sailing on the Disney Cruise Line, you’ll be a member of Disney’s Castaway Club.
-Castaway Club members receive a lanyard at check in.
+Once you’ve completed your first sailing on the Disney Cruise Line, you’ll be a member of Disney’s Castaway Club.
+Castaway Club members receive a lanyard at check-in.

-For your first sailing, you won’t receive one.
-They are pretty handy to have, however, so you may want to bring a regular lanyard or purchase one on board to hold your Key to the World card.
+You won’t receive one for your first sailing.
+However, they are pretty handy, so you may want to bring a regular lanyard or purchase one on board to hold your Key to the World card.

 Disney Cruise Line is rolling out MagicBand use on the ships.
-These are optional, and you do have to purchase them separately.
+These are optional, and you must purchase them separately.

 You won’t have to sign up to become a member of the Castaway Club – it just happens when you complete your first sailing.
-There are four levels of the club, and you’ll get different perks and benefits as you sail more times.
+The club has four levels, and you’ll get different perks and benefits as you sail more times.

 What’s Included on a Disney Cruise Line trip

 As you budget for your Disney Cruise Line trip, you’ll probably want to know what’s included.
 Alcohol, packaged snacks, premium coffee, popcorn, excursions, premium meals (in Remy, Enchante, and Palo), photos, the spa, and the Bibbidi Bobbidi Boutique all cost extra.
-If you don’t prepay your tips, you’ll do that on board as well.
+If you don’t prepay your tips, you’ll also do that on board.

-To know what to expect on your first day, be sure to read this post.
+To know what to expect on your first day, read this post.

 More Disney Cruise Ships Resources: Click to read more about the Disney Cruise Line ships including restaurants, tips, itineraries, activities, and more.